Both the blueberry and the banana support heart health, are rich in nutrients, and offer support to you and your dogs as part of a balanced diet.

 When you’re considering training treats, the blueberry is a great option, and you can purchase them dried or dehydrated.
 Still, you must check the packaging and get ones that have no sugar added.
 You can also pick or purchase whole fresh berries and oven-dry them yourself, ensuring your dog isn’t getting extra dangerous sugars in their diet.

-A few other ways your dog can indulge in this super treat are on a scoop of Greek yogurt blended with sweet potato, mashed blueberries added to their meal.
+A few other ways your dog can indulge in this super treat are on a scoop of Greek yogurt blended with sweet potato, and mashed blueberries added to their meal.
 Even supper mashed as a dog licking delight.
 Dogs who enjoy a bit of salad may also like a few dried blueberries added to their greens or some well-mashed berry as a bit of a dressing.

 As fantastic as the blueberry is, your dog should not have blueberry pie or muffins that you enjoy because those added sugars are not suitable for our dogs.